gabhi/NiceData/README.md

 A small project for quickly creating financial graphics and analyses based on historical data.
 It pulls timeseries data from Yahoo!
 Finance, and builds charts using matplotlib.

+I decided to include an exact ticker data feature using jqGrid and the Quandl API.
+I'll provide the option to export to CSV shortly.

 This project is currently in development, and is not ready to be hosted.
-It aims to be much more than a chart creator.

 TODO
 =========